 The craft is equipped with an automatic bilge pump and drain pipe.
+If needed you can turn on/off the bilge pump manually using a switch located on the steering console.

 THE BILGE PUMP SYSTEM IS NOT DESIGNED FOR DAMAGE CONTROL.